Kavli Institute for Cosmology: Kavli Building

 The Kavli Building is located adjacent to the Hoyle Building, the main building of the IoA.
-The two are connected via a raised walkway.
+The two are connected by a raised walkway.
 The building was designed to encourage the occupants to interact with one another as well as with the occupants of the Hoyle building.
 It is intended to be similar in architectural style to the Hoyle Building, but to be sufficiently distinctive so as to retain an independent identity.
 The architects were Annand and Mustoe.
 The design includes use of ground source heat pumps and a heat exchanger serving under-floor heating to meet City Council requirements that at least 10% of the building's energy is generated on-site.

+Kavli Fellowships

+The Kavli Institute offers every year a number of prestigious Kavli Fellowships intended for outstanding young scientists early in their careers.
+Most of the previous Kavli Fellows are now research leaders around the world.